-Most of us only roast a large turkey once a year at Thanksgiving but we all want that turkey to be perfect.
-I've tried lots of methods for roasting turkey - breast up, breast down, cooked whole, de-constructed, fresh turkeys, frozen turkeys, organic free range turkeys and they all have their pros and cons.
+Most of us only prepare roast turkey once a year at Thanksgiving, but we all want that turkey to be perfect.
+I've tried many methods for roasting turkey - breast up, breast down, cooked whole, de-constructed, fresh turkeys, frozen turkeys, organic free-range turkeys- and they all have pros and cons.

 Brining the Bird

-- Make the brine as described below.
+3. Make the brine as described below.

-How many of us have a refrigerator big enough for a large turkey let alone one in a container.
+How many of us have a refrigerator big enough for a large turkey, let alone one in a container?
 And if you do happen to get it stuffed into your refrigerator, there won't be any room for pumpkin pies and all the other ingredients you need for the meal.

 A Simple Brine Recipe

-There are lot’s of brine recipes out there on the Internet and I'm sure some are much more creative than this one but this one is a good start.
-Basically a brine is water and salt.
-The ratio is approximately 1 cup of salt to 1 gallon of water but that is if you are using Diamond Crystal Kosher salt.
+There are many brine recipes out there on the Internet and I'm sure some are much more creative than this one, but this one is a good start.
+A brine is a water and salt.
+The ratio is approximately 1 cup of salt to 1 gallon of water, but that is if you are using Diamond Crystal Kosher salt.

 I like to add some sugar to the brine and I'm sure if you look, you'll find lots of other ingredients like juniper berries, fresh garlic and bay leaves you can add to your brine to give it its distinctive flavor.

 Roasting A Turkey

-I have done them all ways and I'm a huge fan of the ice packs to cool down the breasts before cooking but I"m also a big fan of de-constructing the turkey by removing the legs and thighs, removing the backbone and separating the breasts and cooking the white meat and the dark meat at different times.
-This way I have the carcass and backbone available to make stock for the gravy.
+I have done them all ways, and I'm a huge fan of the ice packs to cool down the breasts before cooking, but I"m also a big fan of de-constructing the turkey by removing the legs and thighs, removing the backbone and separating the breasts and cooking the white meat and the dark meat at different times.
+This way, I have the carcass and backbone to make gravy stock.

-If you decide to cook the bird whole and don't want to chill the breasts with ice packs, then I would cook the turkey breast side down.
-This way the juices are forced by gravity to run down through the breast meat as the turkey is cooking.
+If you decide to cook the bird whole and don't want to chill the breasts with ice packs, I would cook the turkey breast side down.
+This way, gravity forces the juices to run down through the breast meat as the turkey is cooking.